 A clock rang – the only clock in Alfred's shop that was set to the correct time and which had the ringer turned on.
 Twelve o'clock.
 Usually, Alfred hurried to the door by the third ring, but now he had the good fortune to be at the right place at the right time to see Delia Crispin leave Storage World to go to Carol's Café.
 The same time ever day, precisely.

 "Morning, Alfred," she said, her grey bun bobbing as she nodded at him.

 "Afternoon, Delia," he replied.
 It took everything he had to keep his knees from trembling as he said it.
-And she passed him and he returned to his store and the ticking of the clocks.
+And she passed him without so much as a second glance, and he returned to his store and the ticking of the clocks.

 "I've finished the repairs, Alfred," said Alfred's new employee.

 "Well, my previous repairman took eight hours a day to earn his eight hours pay."

 "Ah, I see," Fanaka said, with a look that said that he did not.
 "I'll try to dawdle over my work in future."

 "By which you mean, you'll slow your pace and take more care," Alfred said.

 Alfred sighed deeply.
 He was a short, stout, pale man -- sunken chested and prematurely balding.
 When he'd met Fanaka, he'd initially resented the tall, broad-shouldered and extraordinarily handsome black man.
 But it hadn't taken Alfred long to realise that underneath it all, Fanaka was even more awkward than he was.
 He'd warmed to the fellow then.

 "Just try to make your work fill the time available, Fanaka," Alfred said.
 "Isn't that how they did things…"